 Gaining an understanding of daily routines and protocols allows a construction team to integrate their work into a hospital’s operations, as opposed to disrupting them.
 Every delivery, utility shutdown, mitigation effort, and scheduling decision must be made with input from the client to ensure the wellbeing of patients.
 To coordinate these efforts effectively, it is not only important to understand what the client needs and wants, but why.

 The Importance of Pre-Planning

 Pre-planning should always be at the forefront of a preconstruction team’s mind, regardless of the type of project.
 However, healthcare construction has a variety of additional variables that need to be addressed during the pre-planning stage.
 Performing a comprehensive safety risk assessment, as described by The Facility Guidelines Institute, is a crucial part of the preconstruction process to ensure that a safe environment is created for all patients, staff, visitors, and contractors throughout the duration of the project.
-A focused evaluation of behavioral health hospital or suite.
 This allows the staff and construction team to develop strategies and establish protocols to protect all individuals throughout each phase of the project.